In the box

 In terms of specifications, noone can argue that this isn't an amazing mouse: the sensor adapts to any type of user's needs, up to an extremely high sensitivity.
 I mostly want to give credit to Logitech in the design of the product: the symmetrical design and adaptive button layout are a very good and creative way to ensure this mouse fits to anyone's hand.
 The mouse is well built, although I would like to add that because Logitech went for an as lightweight as possible mouse, it feels less sturdy than other mice I've had in the past.
 To my taste, the lightweightness and the choice of material give a "cheaper" look and feel to the mouse than one would expect from a premium item like this one.
 The lack of Mac/Linux compatibility are always a small turnoff for me, although an understandable design choice, since the main focus of the product is gaming.
 All in all, this is certainly one of the better mice I've held in my hands, but I am just not sure if the quality and price are on equal footing.

 The Logitech G900 Chaos Spectrum is without a doubt one of the best gaming mice on the market right now, the fully reprogrammable buttons, high quality sensor and great design make this a mouse worthy of it's title as "Gaming Mouse".
-For all this deliciousness, you have to be willing to pay a rather high price of 179 EUR, which might just be the only downside to this product.
+For all this deliciousness, you have to be willing to pay a rather high price of 179 EUR, which might just be the biggest downside to this product.
 Because of the high specifications and arguably even higher price point, this mouse scores an 8/10, and gets awarded a BHTec Silver Award.

 More Information about our awards and High resolution versions can be found here